fjallemark/TimetablePlanningApp/Readme.md

 ## Background
 The prototype is based on a **Microsoft Access** database.
 Initially, all printed material was using the built in report functionality in Microsoft Access.
-As more functionality was added, it become obvius that it had some limitations and performance issues.
+As more functionality was added, it became obvius that it had some limitations and performance issues.
 It also was non-web, a complete local single-user, single-language solution.

 ## Current Development